Content created: 060704 & 120815

 - Search for all possible evidence about conscious intention but also evidence suggesting relevant unconscious intentions.

-For example: He claimed to love his more handsome and more talented older brother, but experienced great resentment when his brother also inherited the whole estate.
+For example: He claimed to love his more handsome and more talented older brother but was probably unconsciously envious and experienced especially strong resentment when his brother also inherited the whole estate.

 - Include evidence about the values and beliefs, religion, ethics, social structure, and so on of the people involved, so as to limit guesses about probable goals to exclude unlikely ones.
 (Not everybody has your values.)